dazcona/memorability/README.md

 $ make dev
 ```

-6. Extract frames from videos:
+6. Extract frames from videos (one per second, resulting in 8 frames per video for both dev and test sets):
 ```
 $ python src/extract_frames.py
 ```

-6. Extract emotion features from frames:
+6. Extract emotion features from frames (run this command in a separate repo, see instructions [here](https://github.com/dazcona/face-classifier)):
 ```
 $ python src/extract_emotions.py
 ```